Law Kwok-tai: Personal life

 Law was known for pro-Republic of China (Taiwan) as his political affiliation.
-In 1962, an advertisement on New Evening Post, claimed Law and some of the footballers, congratulated the 12th anniversary of the establishment of New Evening Post, a pro-People's Republic of China (Communist Party of China) newspaper.
+In 1962, an advertisement on New Evening Post, claimed Law and some of the footballers, congratulated the 12th anniversary of the establishment of New Evening Post, a pro-People's Republic of China (Chinese Communist Party) newspaper.
 However, another open letter on Hong Kong Times, a pro-Republic of China (Taiwan) and Kuomintang newspaper, Law and three other people, declared that they did not endorse to put their names on the advertisement.

 Law died on 1 September 2013 in the Eastern Hospital, Hong Kong, according to Eastern Football Team; or before 2014, according to former teammate Law Pak during an interview.